 There are two difficulties in Spencer's conception of freedom, and the reader probably has noticed them.
 The more obvious is that unrestrained freedom is destructive.
 It is destructive whether all men are equally capable of exercising it or whether they are not.
-Indeed, the more nearly equal men are, the more protracted their conflict will be -and the more destructive its outcome.
-Spencer acknowl-edged the difficulty and granted that some restraint is nec-essary when men act in groups.
-When they do, a distinc-tion is made between the positive, or factual, character of their rights, and their ethical character-the distinction being between what they can do and what they may do.
-He implied, however, that the distinction is something nat-ural to men, citing the ways that primitive groups, with-out benefit of acknowledged law, impose restraints upon behavior.
+Indeed, the more nearly equal men are, the more protracted their conflict will be-and the more destructive its outcome.
+Spencer acknowledged the difficulty and granted that some restraint is necessary when men act in groups.
+When they do, a distinction is made between the positive, or factual, character of their rights, and their ethical character-the distinction being between what they can do and what they may do.
+He implied, however, that the distinction is something natural to men, citing the ways that primitive groups, without benefit of acknowledged law, impose restraints upon behavior.
 In this way he tried to give the ethical distinction a positive quality.
 The reasoning suggests that society does not have to restrain individuals by law, that they themselves can manage transgressions without the aid of a coercive agency, the government.
-The second of the two difficulties is the inclusion of power in the definition of free-dom, so that freedom denotes the possession of means to achieve an end as well as the absence of restraint on the use of them.
-Spencer used freedom in this sense when he use of them.
+The second of the two difficulties is the inclusion of power in the definition of freedom, so that freedom denotes the possession of means to achieve an end as well as the absence of restraint on the use of them.
 Spencer used freedom in this sense when he said the individual not only has the right to survive but also the right to the means of survival.
 Yet in examining specific measures of policy, he used freedom to mean only the absence of restraint-which was the meaning he gave to it at the start of his book.